 As well as the U.S. GAAP, you may have heard of International Financial Reporting Standards (IFRS).
 Think of this revenue recognition system as the metric version of GAAP—while the USA uses GAAP, most of the rest of the world uses IFRS.
 It’s administered by the International Accounting Standards Board (IASB).

 So, what’s the difference?
 In a nutshell, GAAP is a set of rules you need to follow, while IFRS is a set of principles or broader guidelines.
 The most recent version of this standard is called IFRS 15.

 Unless you’re operating outside the United States, you don’t need to worry about the IFRS revenue recognition standard.
 However, if you expand beyond American borders, you should talk to a certified accountant about adhering to IFRS.

-People outside your company, like investors, will often require that your financial statements adhere to GAAP.
+People outside your company, like investors, will often require that your financial statements adhere to GAAP or IFRS.
 This is because they want you to recognize revenue in a way that is familiar, standardized, and not misleading.

 Do I need to worry about revenue recognition?

 Revenue recognition matters to any company that collects money from its customers up front, before it actually earns that money.